fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

     // options will go here
 });
 ```
-As with the auto-pilot Panel, we need a  Preference Map:
+As with the heated seats Panel, we need a  Preference Map:

 ```javascript
 fluid.defaults("minEditor.panels.radioVolume", {